oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### Submitting Your Transactions on the `server`

-To complete the staking process we need to submit your escrow transaction:
+To complete the staking process we need to submit your escrow and registry
+transactions:

 1. Copy the file `/localhostdir/signed-escrow.tx` on the `localhost` to `/serverdir/signed-escrow.tx` on the `server`.